WaithakaKariuki/sql-cheat-sheet/README.md

 OUTPUT FORMAT;

-.headers on->output the name of each column
+.headers on ->output the name of each column

 .mode column -> now we are in column mode, enabling us to run the next two .width commands

-.width auto->adjusts and normalizes column width
+.width auto -> adjusts and normalizes column width

-.width NUM1, NUM2 ->customize column width
+.width NUM1, NUM2 -> customize column width

 ### ALTER Statement
 ALTER TABLE: